Cray-HPE/docs-csm/operations/system_management_health/Troubleshoot_Prometheus_Alerts.md

 Alerts for `CPUThrottlingHigh` on `gatekeeper-controller-manager` can be ignored.
 This has low CPU requests, and it is normal for it to spike when it is in use.

+Alerts for CPUThrottlingHigh on smartmon pods can be ignored.
+It is normal for smartmon pods resource usage to spike when it is polling.
+This will be fixed in a future release.

 Alerts for `CPUThrottlingHigh` on CFS services such as `cfs-batcher` and `cfs-trust` can be ignored.
 Because CFS is idle most of the time, these services have low CPU requests, and it is normal for CFS service resource usage to spike when it is in use.

 <a name="kubepodnotready"></a>